Defining Objectives and Goals

 Here’s the full breakdown and sample agenda.

 But that isn’t the only way to do it.
 Depending on your retreat goals, you may want more time for leisure and team building.
+Consider including problem solving exercises, such as collaborative workshops or strategic planning sessions, to address team challenges and encourage creative thinking.
 This post shares five different schedules and itineraries that you can mirror for yourself!
 It’s a mix of 3-4 nights with either a balance between meetings and team building or a more leisure-focused agenda.

 Step 5 | Using Project Management Software to Keep Track of Important Dates